Commodity in Focus: Vegetables

 Australia’s vegetable industry is big business.
 In 2023 the nation’s vegetable industry was valued at $5.86 billion, with 3.6 million tonnes sold for domestic consumption and export supply.

 One fifth of national vegetable production is grown in Queensland.
-With two of the state’s main vegetable growing regions located in the Great Barrier Reef (GBR) catchment, stewardship for Reef water quality is an increasingly important consideration for growers.
+Two of the state’s main vegetable growing regions are located in the Great Barrier Reef (GBR) catchment making stewardship for Reef water quality an increasingly important consideration for growers.

 VEGETABLE INDUSTRY PROGRESS AND PARTICIPATION